-1. There is a system of obtaining pertinent weather information.

-a.
-The pilot in command (PIC) is responsible for obtaining weather information according to policy, which must address at a minimum:

-- Routine weather checks.

-- · Weather checks during marginal conditions

-- · Weather trending

-2. Communication between pilots, medical personnel, and communication specialists regarding the most current and forecasted weather is part of a formal briefing.

-3. Weather Minimums - If flying under VFR -weather minimums must meet the applicable national standard or exceed FAA 14CFR Part 135.203 and 135.205 as follows:

-a.
-Visibility requirements

-• If the ceiling is less than 1000 feet (304 meters), visibility must be at least 2 miles.
+- 1. There is a system of obtaining pertinent weather information. - a.
+The pilot in command (PIC) is responsible for obtaining weather information according to policy, which must address at a minimum: - · Routine weather checks. - · Weather checks during marginal conditions - · Weather trending - 2.
+Communication between pilots, medical personnel, and communication specialists regarding the most current and forecasted weather is part of a formal briefing. - 3.
+Weather Minimums If flying under VFR -weather minimums must meet the applicable national standard or exceed 14CFR Part 135.203 and 135.205 as follows: - a.
+Visibility requirements - If the ceiling is less than 1000 feet (304 meters), visibility must be at least 2 miles.

-b.
-Operating VFR requires that the program provide flight following according to the criteria listed in 03.10.00 a.
-Day - 1500 feet (457 meters) above the surface or less than 2000 feet (608 meters) horizontally from any obstacle.
+- b.
+Operating VFR requires that the program provide flight following according to the criteria listed in 03.10.00 - 4.
+Minimum operating altitudes: - a.
+Day 1500 feet (457 meters) above the surface or less than 2000 feet (608 meters)horizontally from any obstacle. - b.
+Night an altitude less than 1500 feet (457 meters) AGL above the highest obstacle of 5 miles from the course intended to be flown